Alan fitz Flaad: Arrival in England

 Henry's royal seal, showing the King on horseback and seated on his throne.
 The images reflect Henry's dual status as duke (of Normandy) and king.

 Flaad and his son Alan had come to the favourable notice of King Henry I of England who, soon after his accession, brought Flaad and Alan to England.
 Eyton, consistently following the theory of the Scottish origins of the Stewarts, thought this was because he was part of the entourage of the Queen, Matilda of Scotland; Round pointed out that Henry had been besieged in Mont-Saint-Michel during his struggle with his brothers, an event which probably occurred in 1091.
 He is known to have recruited Breton troops at that time and, after his surrender, left the scene via the adjoining regions of Brittany, where Dol is situated.
 This is a likely explanation for the Bretons in the military retinue he brought to England after the death of William Rufus.

 Alan's career in England can be traced largely through his presence as a witness to charters granted by the king during his travels in the first decade or more of his reign.
-Some of his activities were traced by Eyton, and his researches overlap with William Farrer's calendar of Henry I travel.
+Some of his activities were traced by Eyton, and his researches overlap with William Farrer's calendar of Henry I's travels.
 All of the business in which he took part was ecclesiastical, involving grants, sometimes disputed, to churches and monasteries.